 Know where you're picking from, and inspect it before you harvest.
 Regarding liver fluke specifically (a nasty thing) I've heard that it's probably too cold for them to thrive in cold-ish places where I harvest in Minnesota and Wisconsin, but to be safe, you can always cook your cress.

 - When in doubt, cook your watercress in a large volume of salted water which will kill bacteria and parasites, especially liver fluke.
 Cooking also makes it easier to eat large amounts of the greens you love.

 - Always wash your watercress in cold water before eating, especially if it was touching the water.
-Immersing the cress in cold water also refreshes it and makes it come back to life, an important trick to have around if it was purchased or a bit wilted.
+Immersing the cress in cold water also refreshes it and makes it come back to life if it's wilted.

-- Pick watercress from above the water, which is going to be a lot easier to clean, safer, as well as more attractive on the plate.
-The only time I don’t do this is in the Winter, which I only do occasionally–and I always cook it to sterilize it then.
+- Pick watercress from above the water.
+This is easier to clean, safer, as well as more attractive on the plate.
+The only time I don't do this is in the Winter, which I only do occasionally and I sterilize it through cooking.